 Florida has a zero-tolerance policy on alcohol consumption under the age of 21.
 Despite its strict laws, 9.5 percent of all the alcohol sold in Florida is consumed by underage individuals.
-Penalties for violating these laws once arrested and convicted are extremely severe.
-However, they can be reduced or dismissed with the help of the right DUI attorney in Tampa.
+The consequences of an underage drinking conviction may vary depending on the particular circumstances, but maximum penalties may include up to 60 days in jail or a fine of up to $500.

 If anyone under the age of 21 was drinking and driving, they can be charged with a DUI—even if they only had a single drink.
 The legal limit for BAC is reduced to 0.02% for underage drivers.
 While the effects may vary depending on the weight and size, even one drink can cause a BAC level of 0.02.

 The stakes are much higher for Floridians facing charges of underage DUI.
 Not only will the sentence be a burden at the time, but the conviction record will affect the individual's future in many negative ways.
 It is important to take every measure to either lessen the charge or have it dismissed.